LovisAnderson/sweepvolume/README.md

 The algorithm was also part of my master thesis and anyone who is interested in that, should contact me.
 ## Installation
-This package needs the library pplpy.
-There are some issues in between python 2.7, pplpy 0.7 and gmpy2.
-See <https://github.com/videlec/pplpy/issues/36>.
- For that reason you need to first install gmpy2 via `` pip install gmpy2==2.1.0a1 --no-binary ":all:" [--user] ``
+This package needs the python wrapper for ppl, which is called pplpy.
+Pplpy needs a specific version of gmpy2, see <https://github.com/videlec/pplpy/issues/36>, which has to be installed via `` pip install gmpy2==2.1.0a1 --no-binary ":all:" [--user] ``
- You can then install the package by invoking
+ You can then install sweepvolume by invoking
 ``
 pip install /path/to/project
 ``

-Alternatively you can use the bash shell script setup.sh which installs sweepvolume into its own virtual environment.
+Alternatively you can use the bash shell script setup.sh.

 ## Usage
 This package contains a two-stage algorithm.